Ys-Prakash/transcv/README.md

 Now, the `model`, along with the `embed_callback`, can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset.
 For the details of the visual recognition part, please see `VisRecTrans`.

-### An example for using the SwinT class for visual recognition :
+### An example for using the SwinT class for building a Swin transformer model :

 ```python
 from transcv.swin import SwinT